Connecticut DUI Lawyer

 The Standardized Field Sobriety Test

 There are three field tests that Connecticut police uniformly administer during a DUI/DWI roadside stop: the Horizontal Gaze Nystagmus test (the HGN test), the walk-and-turn test, and the one-legged stand test.
 Together, these tests are called the “Standardized Field Sobriety Tests.”
 Other tests are optional and are administered at the discretion of the police officer who is interviewing you, such as a request to recite the alphabet backwards and forwards and other language or movement tests.
 First and foremost, you should know that you are not required by law to perform any of these field tests.
-It may be uncomfortable for you to tell the officer that you are refusing these tests.
-But remember, it is your constitutional right to refuse them.
 Know, however, that any refusal will raise the police officer’s suspicions, as they will think you are hiding something from them.
 Additionally, if you are suffering from a medical condition that would prevent you from successfully performing any of these tests (i.e. arthritis, Parkinson’s, back problems, etc.), then you MUST advise the questioning officer so that they can include this information in their reports.

-You will then be advised of your Miranda arrest rights by the arresting officer.
-This will be done either at the time of your arrest or when you arrive at the police station.
+You will then be advised of your Miranda arrest rights by the arresting officer, either at the time of your arrest or when you arrive at the police station.
 These Miranda rights remind you that you have the right to remain silent, anything you say to the police can be used against you in your criminal case, and that you have the right to an attorney.
 It is at this point that you should not disclose anything incriminating to the police (i.e., how much you may have had to drink that evening, where you were coming from when you were pulled over, how much you had to eat prior to your arrest, etc.).
-Once arrested, you should immediately ask to speak with a top Greenwich, Stamford, Westport, New Canaan or Darien DUI/DWI attorney.
+Once arrested, you should immediately ask to speak with a Connecticut DUI/DWI attorney.
 They will advise you how you should proceed during your DUI processing, especially on the issue of whether you should submit to a breath test.

 Being Released from Jail After a DUI Arrest – The 24-Hour Suspension

 After you either submit to a breath test or refuse the test, the arresting officers will set a bond and a court date for you.
 Once you are released by the police department, then you are provided with a notice of the charges against you and, in every Connecticut DUI/DWI on-scene arrest, your license is suspended for 24-hours (for drivers who are 16 and 17, it is a 48-hour suspension).
 This temporary suspension is imposed to presumably give you a chance to “sober up” and forbid you from driving until all of the alleged alcohol in your system is out of your system.
-Note that this 24-hour suspension is strictly enforced in DWI/DUI arrests in Stamford, Norwalk, Greenwich, New Canaan, Westport, and Darien.
+Note that this 24-hour suspension is strictly enforced in DWI/DUI arrests in Connecticut.
 Thus, if you are caught driving during this 24-hour suspension period, you will be arrested again for a new charge and face a 30-day mandatory jail sentence.

 The Connecticut DMV Per Se Suspension Hearing

-If you have a Connecticut driver’s license, then within a week of your Connecticut DUI / DWI arrest, you will receive a letter from the DMV notifying you of the length of your suspension, the date and time of your suspension, and offering you the chance to appeal your suspension.
+If you have a Connecticut driver’s license, then within a week of your arrest, you will receive a letter from the DMV notifying you of the length of your suspension, the date and time of your suspension, and offering you the chance to appeal your suspension.
 The length of suspension depends on several factors including your DUI/DWI arrest and conviction history, the level of your breath or urine test readings, whether you refused the test, and your age.
-The DMV usually gives you a 2 week grace period before your suspension begins to allow you to figure out alternative methods of transportation; however, you are given a very short time period to notify the DMV of your intention to appeal the suspension so it is critical you hire a top Stamford DUI/DWI attorney to begin the appeal process for you.
+The DMV usually gives you a 2 week grace period before your suspension begins to allow you to figure out alternative methods of transportation; however, you are given a very short time period to notify the DMV of your intention to appeal the suspension so it is critical you hire a DUI/DWI attorney in Connecticut to begin the appeal process for you.

-The Stamford DUI / DWI lawyers at Mark Sherman Law have appealed hundreds of DUI/DWI suspensions.
+The lawyers at Mark Sherman Law have appealed hundreds of DUI/DWI suspensions.
 We have been successful in overturning DMV suspensions on both technical and constitutional grounds.
 We are educated in the DMV regulations that govern the arresting officer’s conduct and protocols during a DUI/DWI arrest and if mistakes are made, then we argue that they should justify the restoration of your driving privileges.
 We encourage you to call us as soon as you receive this letter from DMV to discuss your chances of success at these DMV Per Se hearings in Bridgeport, Waterbury, Wethersfield, and Old Saybrook.